anirut-th/awesomebank/README.md

 	```
 	dotnet run
 	```
 	You can go to https://localhost:5001/swagger to check it out.
+To run the test please checkout ```develop-test``` branch.